Bomarea

 How will we achieve that?

+• To prevent the spread of seed, remove all flowers and seed pods as they appear.
 Place seed pods in a black plastic bag, letting the sun cook the contents before disposing of them.

 Caution: When using any herbicide or pesticide PLEASE READ THE LABEL THOROUGHLY to ensure that all instructions and safety requirements are followed.

-Disclaimer: Mention of product trade names does not endorse these products nor imply criticism of similar products not mentioned.
+b: Mention of product trade names does not endorse these products nor imply criticism of similar products not mentioned.
 The Otago Regional Council does not give any warranty that the information is accurate or complete or that it is suitable for all circumstances.

 Definitions